dominikhoebert/send_ip_bot/README.md

 Script can send the internal and/or external IP Adress to a Telegram channel using a Telegram Bot

 positional arguments:
-  token                 the telegram API Token from Botfather chat                  the telegram chat ID to send the messages to
+  url                   the Apprise URL to send the notification to

 options:
   -h, --help            show this help message and exit